Pubs in our area

 - Royal George

 Characterful, thatched building in centre of village with many old beams & huge inglenook fireplace.
 Outside drinking area & extensive, locally produced menu.
-Achieved Cask Marque status April 2017.
 Occasional erratic opening hours.

-Once a coaching in on the London-Norwich road, this no frills pub has a loyal following of regulars and lots of character.
+Once a coaching in on the London-Norwich road, this no frills pub has lots of character.
 Bare floorboards, old furniture , old photos and taxidermy exhibits add to the atmosphere.
-Busy bar, quieter lounge and a pool room.
-Live music Fridays, hog rolls available Sunday 12 .00 till they run out.
-Some beers maybe served under CO2 Parking is very limited.
+Busy bar, quieter lounge/restaurant and a back room.
+Occasional live music Fridays, Food speciality is pizzas cooked in the wood-fired oven (not Sun, Mon) Parking is very limited.
+Free pool table in back room.
+Hog rolls Sunday lunchtime.

 - Greyhound (01379) 898003 The Street Botesdale IP22 1BS